Opening a bank account in Belgium

 - Argenta (in French and Dutch)

 The post office in Belgium also provides banking services under the independent entity Bpost.
 Post office banking is usually less expensive than commercial banks, and can be handier as their opening hours are longer.

-The full range of financial services is offered by Belgium's banks, including specialised expat banking services in English.
+The full range of financial services is offered by banks in Belgium, including specialised expat banking services in English.
 All the major banks offer their services in French, Dutch and English, and some expat services offer more.
 Many banks will offer you overdraft protection on your account, but you will have to provide proof of income for this option.

 Most banks will send you statements via post at regular intervals detailing your transactions over a period of time (deposits and payments).
 This is usually weekly or monthly, and you can decide what you prefer.
 You can typically also access online banking to find this information yourself.

 Opening an account in Belgium is an easy process.
 Some banks permit you to open a bank account online; you submit an online request and the bank will send you the required forms and information.
 Via this process, some banks also allow you to open a bank account online as a non-resident.
-You can also walk into any branch and open an account in person.
+You can also walk into any branch and open a Belgian bank account in person.

-Many Belgian banks accept non-resident accounts, so it is possible to set up an account before you move to Belgium.
+Many banks accept non-resident bank accounts in Belgium, so it is possible to set up an account before you move to Belgium.
 Another option is to open a bank account with an international bank that has branches in both your home country and where you plan to move abroad.

-One factor is that you will typically be asked to provide proof of residence before you can open a bank account in Belgium.
-This can be a rental contract or a household bill, typically required to be Belgium-based but some banks may accept this from your current country of residence or let you submit evidence after you arrive in Belgium, so it's useful to talk with a bank manager to check options.
+One main factor is that you will typically be asked to provide proof of residence before you can open a bank account in Belgium.
+This can be a rental contract or a household bill and is typically required to be Belgium-based.
+However, some banks may accept this from your home country or let you submit evidence after you arrive in Belgium, so it's useful to talk with a bank manager to check options.

 Documents for opening a bank account